A deceptively simple drama about the artist's life.

 VISTAS OF MT.
 GREYLOCK MOUNTAIN

-SOUTHLAWN CEMETERY IN SOUTH WILLIAMSTOWN – on the northern edge.
-A view northwards across fields, a stream, and distant hills is quite pretty.
+SOUTHLAWN CEMETERY IN SOUTH WILLIAMSTOWN: On the northern edge, you can find a view northwards across fields, a stream, and distant hills is quite pretty.

-HOPKINS FOREST – a wooded road, buildings, and a garden.
+HOPKINS FOREST offers a wooded road, buildings, and a garden.

-NORTHWEST HILL ROAD – a beautiful, winding country gravel road.
+NORTHWEST HILL ROAD is a beautiful, winding country gravel road.
 Park along the road with caution.

-LUCE ROAD.
-There is a vista of Williamstown and the surrounding hills.
+LUCE ROAD offers a vista of Williamstown and the surrounding hills.
 Park with care.

-TRAILHEAD AT THE END OF HOPPER ROAD.
-There are several trails leading up to Mt.
-Greylock’s peak.
+TRAILHEAD AT THE END OF HOPPER ROAD: There are several trails leading up to Mount Greylock’s peak.
 There is a nice vista as well as a barn and farm buildings at the beginning of the trail.

-STONE HILL AT THE CLARK ART MUSEUM.
+STONE HILL AT THE CLARK ART INSTITUTE.
 The hill behind the museum is quite picturesque.
 A nice vista is visible from the top of the hill.

 All locations available to the public.